Rei-SwitchBot/faq/en-us/Mini Robot Vacuum K10＋.md

 ---
-### What Is the Dust Bag Capacity for SwitchBot Mini Robot Vacuum K10+ / K10+ Pro?
+### What Is the Dust Bag Capacity for SwitchBot Mini Robot Vacuum K10+?

 Last Updated：

 2023 May 15

-Related Products: SwitchBot Mini Robot Vacuum K10+ / K10+ Pro
+Related Products: SwitchBot Mini Robot Vacuum K10+

 The capacity of the dust bag is